limistah/asbtest/README.md

 ### rooms/reservation/cost

 **POST /**
 Calculates the cost of a reservatio.
-It expects a body with the below fields:
+It expects a body with an array of objects filled with the below fields:

 - beds: number|required
 - room_id: number|required